-FINANCIAL ARRANGEMENTS: The fee for this tour is \$3,995 per person in double occupancy from Panama City, Panama for occupying a standard tent at the Canopy Camp (see CANOPY CAMP ACCOMMODATIONS section below) and standard double room at the Riande Aeropuerto Hotel.
+FINANCIAL ARRANGEMENTS: The fee for this tour is \$4,675 per person in double occupancy from Panama City, Panama for occupying a standard tent at the Canopy Camp (see CANOPY CAMP ACCOMMODATIONS section below) and standard double room at the Crowne Plaza Panama Airport Hotel.
 This includes all meals from breakfast on Day 2 to dinner on Day 8, accommodations as stated in the itinerary, ground transportation during the tour, tipping, park entrance fees, and guide services provided by the tour leaders.
 It does not include airfare from your home to Panama City and return, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.

-The fee for this tour is \$4,295 per person in double occupancy from Panama City, Panama for occupying a Tent Suite at the Canopy Camp (see CANOPY CAMP ACCOMMODATIONS section below) and standard double room at the Riande Aeropuerto Hotel.
+The fee for this tour is \$4,875 per person in double occupancy from Panama City, Panama for occupying a Tent Suite at the Canopy Camp (see CANOPY CAMP ACCOMMODATIONS section below) and standard double room at the Crowne Plaza Panama Airport Hotel.
 This includes all meals from breakfast on Day 2 to dinner on Day 8, accommodations as stated in the itinerary, ground transportation during the tour, tipping, park entrance fees, and guide services provided by the tour leaders.
 It does not include airfare from your home to Panama City and return, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.

-The single supplement for this tour is \$1,165.
-You will be charged a single supplement if you desire single accommodations, or if you prefer to share but have no roommate and we cannot provide one for you.
+The single supplement for this tour is \$935.
 Due to the limited number of tents at the Canopy Camp (see CANOPY CAMP ACCOMMODATIONS section below), singles may be asked to share on Days 2-7.
 If so, you'll be credited accordingly.